rubikstriangle/OpenRV-Rocky9-Docker/README.md

 # OpenRV-Rocky9-Docker
 A Dockerfile to build OpenRV with a Rocky 9 base, based on [OpenRV](https://github.com/AcademySoftwareFoundation/OpenRV.git).
 This setup is tested on Ubuntu 22.04 but should work just as well for other Linux distributions.
+Be sure that you have about 30GB of free space for the temporary build files.